Return to Complete Your Degree at Geneseo Readmission Program

 Step Three: Prepare to Return

-Once you've been welcomed to return, you will need to make an appointment with the advisor that is assigned to you in order to register for classes and make a success plan.
+• Once you’ve been welcomed to return, you will need to make an appointment with the Academic Advisor that is assigned to you in order to register for classes.
+Readmitted students are capped at 16 credits for their first semester back.
+You will also be assigned a Professional Advisor to assist with developing a success plan and identifying available supports that might benefit you in your transition back to Geneseo.

 For more information, contact Lisa Bishop, Enrollment Specialist lbishop@geneseo.edu or 585-245-5463.